Vacuum coating questions about Torr and Argon

 - Fort Collins, Colorado

-You might be interested in my book "Handbook of Physical Vapor Deposition (PVD) Processing" [link is to info about the book at Amazon].
+You might be interested in my book "Handbook of Physical Vapor Deposition (PVD) Processing" [affil. link to book info on Amazon].

 Table of Contents 1.
 Introduction 2.
 Substrate ("Real") Surfaces and Surface Modification 3.
 The Low-Pressure Gas and Vacuum Processing Environment 4.
 The Low-Pressure Plasma Processing Environment 5.
 Vacuum Evaporation and Vacuum Deposition 6.
 Physical Sputtering and Sputter Deposition ("Sputtering") 7.
 Arc Vapor Deposition 8.
 Ion Plating and Ion Beam Assisted Deposition 9.
 Atomistic Film Growth and Some Growth-Related Film Properties 10.
 Film Characterization and Some Basic Film Properties 11.
 Adhesion and Deadhesion 12.
 Cleaning 13.
 External Processing Environment